tencent cloud

 Alert Information

-Alarm information generated after triggering the alarm rules for monitored objects will be displayed in the alarm information list.
-The list provides details and running logs of the alarm information as well as a basic information viewing feature.
+The alarm information generated after the alarm rule is triggered against the monitored object will display in the alarm information list.
+The list provides details and running logs of the alarm information, as well as basic information viewing.

 1. log in to WeData console.

-2. Click the Project List in the left menu to find the target project to operate on the Data Management feature.
+2. Click the project list in the left menu, find the target project for data management feature operation required.

-3. After selecting the project, click to enter the Data Development Module.
+3. After selecting a project, click to enter the data development module.

-4. Click the Alarm Information in the left-side menu to enter the alarm information management page.
+4. Click Alarm Information in the left menu to enter the alarm information management page.

 Information